databrary/policies/definitions.md

 #### Collaborators

-Persons authorized by a *Data Contributor* to have access to *Data* stored on Databrary. *Collaborators* need not be authorized Databrary *Investigators* or *Affiliate Investigators*.
+Persons authorized by an *Investigator* who is also a *Data Contributor* to have access to view, upload, modify, or download *Data* stored on Databrary that is not shared with other Databrary users.
+The privileges granted a *Collaborator* are at the discretion of the *Investigator*. *Collaborators* need not be authorized Databrary *Investigators* or *Affiliate Investigators*.
+If a *Collaborator* is an authorized Databrary *Investigator* or *Affiliate Investigator*, she has access to all shared *Data* on Databrary in addition to the non-shared *Data* under the purview of the *Data Contributor* with whom she collaborates. *Collaborators* may include *Research Staff*.

 #### Research Staff

-Persons under an *Investigator’s* supervision who will have access to an *Investigator's* *Data*. *Research Staff* include students conducting dissertation or thesis research.
+Persons authorized by an *Investigator* who is also a *Data Contributor* to have access to view, upload, modify, or download *Data* stored on Databrary that is not shared with other Databrary users.
+The privileges granted a *Collaborator* are at the discretion of the *Investigator*. *Research Staff* may include students conducting dissertation or thesis research or others under an *Investigator's* supervision.

 #### Depicted Individual(s)